ezaruba/notonlyowner/content/ethereum/ethernaut/force.md

 Title: Solving OpenZeppelin's Ethernaut CTF - Force
-Date: 2018-11-23 23:30
+Date: 2018-11-23
 Tags: ethereum, solidity, ctf, smart contracts
-Category: Ethereum
-Slug: solving-zeppelin-ethernaut-ctf-force
+Slug: force-challenge-solution
-Summary: Post #8 of a series in which we tackle the challenges in the [Ethernaut CTF by OpenZeppelin](https://ethernaut.zeppelin.solutions/){:target="_blank",:rel="noopener"}.
+Summary: Post #8 of a series in which we tackle the challenges in the [Ethernaut CTF by OpenZeppelin](https://ethernaut.openzeppelin.com/){:target="_blank",:rel="noopener"}.
 All contracts have a hidden self-destruct button.
 Did you known that?
 Read on, and see it for yourself.

 ## Introduction
-In [Force](https://ethernaut.zeppelin.solutions/level/0x24d661beb31b85a7d775272d7841f80e662c283b), we need to make the balance of the Force contract greater than zero.
+In [Force](https://ethernaut.openzeppelin.com/level/0x24d661beb31b85a7d775272d7841f80e662c283b), we need to make the balance of the Force contract greater than zero.
 In previous challenges we learned how to send transactions to contracts both from other contracts or using the `web3` library.
 Along these transactions, we would be allowed to send ether as long as the transferee had some kind of `payable` function (be it the constructor, a custom one and/or the fallback).

 However, the Force contract does not have any code.
 I mean, **none**.
 How are we supposed to deposit Ether into it ?
 Well, luckily, we have an ace under the sleeve.